x-ream/x7/README.md

 ## Notes
-       A method, coded with io.xream/reliable or seata, maybe we can not use:
+       1. A method, coded with io.xream/reliable or seata, maybe we can not use:
             @Lock  or
             { DistributionLock.by(key).lock(task) }

+       2. If deploy many copies of a set of microservices, how to route to the service?

+            public class FooRouter implements GroupRouter{
+                 public String replaceHolder(){
+                      return "#xxx#";
+                 }
+                 public String replaceValue(Object obj) {
+                      // See the demo: CatServiceGroupRouterForK8S.java
+                 }
+            }
+            @ReyClient(groupRouter = FooRouter.class)

+            config:
+            # we set the k8s namespace: prod_0, prod_1, prod_2 ....
+            # k8s ingress to front service(no connection to DB), front service call service-demo
+            # by the way, one set of services' TPS is 10000, deploy 10 sets, TPS become almost 100000
+            service.demo=service-demo.prod#xxx#